MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-see-data-see-records.md

 ---
 title: Visual table and records in Power BI Desktop visuals
-description: Use the Visual table and Data point table features of Power BI Desktop to drill into details
+description: Use the Power BI Visual table and Data point table features to drill into the details of a visualization.
+See a textual representation of the underlying data.
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''